-- A. All confined space entry shall comply with 29 CFR 1926, Subpart AA except for specifically referenced operations in 29 CFR 1926 such as excavations/trenches [1926.651(g)]. - B. A site-specific Confined Space Entry Plan (including permitting process) shall be developed and submitted to the Contracting Officer Representative.
+- A. All confined space entry shall comply with 29 CFR 1926, Subpart AA except for specifically referenced operations in 29 CFR 1926 such as excavations/trenches [1926.651(g)]. - B. A site-specific Confined Space Entry Plan (including permitting process) shall be developed and submitted to the Contracting Officer's Representative, Project Manager and/or Facility Safety Officer and/or other Government Designated Authority.